git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

 Press _"Session"_ to enter **Session** mode.
 Keep button pressed to switch back to Note mode on release.
 This allows you to launch clips then release the Session button to jump straight back into Note mode.

 When in Session view and press Session again a menu turns up (like in note view) where you can select different views.
 The normal Session view, the flipped version and the Scene view.
 This view displays the first 64 scenes ready for jamming.
 The color of a scene uses the color of the first clip found in the scene (only checks in the first 8 tracks).
 Use the Layout button on Push 2 to quickly step through these views.
+Furthermore, you can select the Marker and Clip mode.

 Hold *Browse* and select a pad to browse for clips.